-- 4.6.2 The Revenue Scotland Board will review and approve risk management policies and strategies, determine the Risk Appetite and the Risk Management process maturity.
+4.6.2 The Revenue Scotland Board will review and approve risk management policies and strategies, and determine the risk appetite and the risk management process maturity.
 It will take advice from the Audit and Risk Committee on these matters.
+The Audit and Risk Committee will scrutinise the Corporate Risk Register at each quarterly meeting and the Board will do so at least twice annually.

-It will also review the Corporate Risk Register at each meeting. - 4.6.3 On a routine basis the Audit and Risk Committee will receive updates on Revenue Scotland's risk management framework and corporate risks.
-Reporting will include:- - Revenue Scotland's approach to risk appetite; - the risk management framework and Revenue Scotland's approach to risk; - the corporate risk register including associated action plans for the higher rated risks; and - reports on the changing risk profile within Revenue Scotland including areas of increasing risk, areas where controls are not considered to be effective, and horizon scanning for areas of possible future risk. - 4.6.4 The Audit and Risk Committee will also review the corporate register at each meeting and will receive an annual report on risk from the internal auditors.
-The Committee will also consider input from other sources of assurance as may be appropriate. - 4.6.5 The Audit and Risk Committee will submit an annual written report to Revenue Scotland's Board which includes an appropriately updated version of the corporate risk register. - 4.6.6 The Revenue Scotland Senior Management Team will maintain and regularly review (and update) the corporate register of the key risks facing the organisation.
+- 4.6.3 On a routine basis the Audit and Risk Committee will receive updates on Revenue Scotland's risk management framework and on corporate risks.
+Reporting will include:- - Revenue Scotland's approach to risk appetite; - the Risk Management Framework and Revenue Scotland's approach to risk; - the Corporate Risk Register including associated action plans for higher rated risks; and - reports on the changing risk profile within Revenue Scotland including areas of increasing risk, areas where controls are not considered to be effective, and horizon scanning for areas of possible future risk. - 4.6.4 The Audit and Risk Committee will also review the corporate risk register at each meeting and will receive an annual report on risk from the internal Auditors.
+The Committee will also consider input from other sources of assurance as may be appropriate. - 4.6.5 The Audit and Risk Committee will submit an annual written report to the Revenue Scotland Board which includes an appropriately updated version of the Corporate Risk Register. - 4.6.6 The Revenue Scotland Senior Management Team will maintain and regularly review (and update) the corporate risk register of the key risks facing the organisation.